ElectronicArmory/2021-Game-Dev/Assignments/Assignment 2.md

 3. Use a Timeline to move an object, affect lighting, or change some property over time.
 4. Add a story via voice over or text.
 You can use a timer to change text.
 5. Add sound effects for various feedback such pick up, doors opening, walking, UI hover or clicks and more.
+6. Use light switches to turn off a number of lights.
+Make the light switch easy to see by highlighting it with a light or slightly emessive material.
-6. Have a different idea?
+7. Have a different idea?
 Let me know!

 ## Game Examples: